 LOONZORG OFFERS THE BEST PRICED MANDATORY HEALTH INSURANCE IN THE NETHERLANDS

 People pay a monthly premium to their health insurance provider.
 Although the content or coverage of the standard package (Basisverzekering) is everywhere exactly the same, the premium that health insurance providers ask may vary.
 These days it is hard to compare the premiums of health insurance providers because health insurance providers offer the Basisverzekering with different deductibles.
 Deductibles or excess (in The Netherlands called ‘Eigen Risico’) is the amount you will have to pay yourself before receiving reimbursement from the health care provider.
 Besides a compulsory deductible of 385,- euros (2017) one can also choose for a voluntary excess (deductible/ ‘Eigen Risico’).
 The higher the voluntary excess the lower your monthly premium will be.

 LoonZorg offers an unique ‘No Risk’ policy package to expats with, by far, the lowest possible premium for the Basisverzekering without having a compulsory excess/deductible/’verplicht Eigen Risico’!
-Not having to pay the ‘Verplicht Eigen Risico’ together with a 10% discount on the premium can easily save you more than 500,- euro a year.
+Not having to pay the ‘Verplicht Eigen Risico’ together with the low premium can easily save you more than 500,- euro a year.

 The ‘No Risk’ policy page consists of the mandatory public health insurance (‘Basisverzekering’) together with a small additional insurance.
 On top of the coverage of the ‘Basisverzekering’ this policy package offers an extra coverage for: